HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 determining critical work to be done in a quarter.
 This means that RFCs are published with no clear roadmap to completion which also weakens the implication of the RFC.

+5 .
+Status and authorship of the RFCs could be more clearly indicated:

+In the current state, there is not a common practice of RFC authors assigning themselves the RFC PR in Github.
+This makes one have to open the RFC to see who is driving it and makes it difficult to filter by author.

+Additionally, the status of the RFCs is maintained by tags rather than by a Zenhub column making the backlog of each type of RFC more difficult to see at a glance.

 ### User Stories

 *Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*

 ## Detailed Design

 PLEASE DO NOT REVIEW!
-THIS RFC IS NOT COMPLETE AND IS STILL ACITVELY BEING WORKED ON.
+THIS RFC IS NOT COMPLETE AND IS STILL ACTIVELY BEING WORKED ON.

-We propse the following edits to the RFC process to address 1-4 above.
+We propose the following edits to the RFC process to address 1-4 above.

 1 .
 Limited states of an RFC: